srinivas656/NSVTabBar/README.md

 # TabBar Title Customization

- // To Create the attribute dictionary for title for color and font
+ **To Create the attribute dictionary for title for color and font**

     NSDictionary *Attribute =  [NSDictionary dictionaryWithObjectsAndKeys:[UIColor whiteColor], NSForegroundColorAttributeName,nil];